moll-dev/Data-Structure-Zoo/2-Sorting/README.md

 into the "left" list and all greater than into a "right" list.
 Done recursively, Quicksort pivots the entire list then pivots sublists by halving the original list.

 That's pretty much it for sorting.
 We'll cover heapsort after trees have been covered!
+Protip: sorting is a traditionally difficult thing for students to wrap their head around (I know it was for me).
+In order to become proficient, don't just write out the algorithms, work them out on a whiteboard and see how they move data around.